shuvoaftab/chrome-extensions/fs-ticket-beautify/privacy.md

 ## Privacy Policy for FS Ticket Beautify Chrome Extension

-This Privacy Policy governs how Ibrahim Sharif collects, uses, maintains, and discloses information collected from users (each, a "User") of the FS Ticket Beautify mobile extension ("extension").
+This Privacy Policy governs how Ibrahim Sharif collects, uses, maintains, and discloses information collected from users (each, a "User") of the FS Ticket Beautify extension ("extension").
 This privacy policy applies to the extension and all products and services offered by Ibrahim Sharif.

 ## Information Collection and Use